Skaytacium/wrauth/docs/config.md

     - '10.0.0.10/32'
     # REQUIRED: the user to allot
     user: 'alice'
-    # OR: REQUIRED: the publickey (from WireGuard) to match
+    # OR: REQUIRED: the public keys (from WireGuard) to match
+  - pubkeys:
-  - pubkey: 'MJ6JoquFLTf419V5dzkcV1z8TY8SIuPyaSH/1SBBP1o='
+      - 'MJ6JoquFLTf419V5dzkcV1z8TY8SIuPyaSH/1SBBP1o='
     user: 'bob'

 # OPTIONAL: the site specific headers to add. also sequential.